×

 • Total hip replacement: The upper femur and hip socket are both replaced with artificial parts.
 Studies increasingly show total hip replacement to be the most efficient surgery in terms of cost and continued independence after recovery.

-Recovering From a Hip Fracture
+Recovering from a Broken Hip

+When surgery is complete, the patient is encouraged to start moving right away to prevent blood clots and bed sores from forming.
+Physical and occupational therapy will be part of the recovery process.
+Exercises will focus on increasing range of motion and strengthening the muscles in the area.
 Sometimes, a stay in a long-term facility is necessary.
-Here, there is an emphasis on learning how to do everyday activities in a new way.
+This type of recovery places an emphasis on learning how to do everyday activities in a new way.
 The patient learns how to cook, get dressed, use the toilet, and bathe while recovering from surgery.
-Occasionally, a patient may need a walker or wheelchair for mobility and independence.
+Occasionally, a patient may need a walker or wheelchair to aid with their mobility and independence.

 Hip Specialists at Raleigh Orthopaedic